 In line with BASF’s social engagement blueprint, the BASF Kids’ Lab was first introduced in Vietnam in 2011 in collaboration with the HCMC Department of Education & Training.
 Since then, the initiative has expanded to several other provinces including Binh Duong and Hau Giang, with focus on natural science education.
 In total, the fun-filled experiment events attracted about 5,000 primary students.

 Virtual Kids’ Lab, an extension of BASF Kids’ Lab, provides a wide range of free-of-charge interactive experiments using the internet.
 Children can experience the joy of chemistry anytime and anywhere.
-Since 2018, the ten most popular games from the portal were specifically introduced in Vietnamese.
+Since 2018, the 14 most popular games from the portal were specifically introduced in Vietnamese.
 Watch our latest launching event video